michaeljones/community-bot/README.md

 - Nominate maintainers & collaborators.

 - Nominate dictators - dictatorship is revoked after a period of inactivity.
+Based on the idea that the ideal project lead is a active benevolent dictator who can provide direction rather than a community which might be divided in its goals.

 - Vote to close issues